 - Assistant Professor of Law, General Faculty

 Prior to law school, Crystal taught fourth grade for three years in Henderson, North Carolina, through the Teach For America program.
 Her students served as her inspiration and motivation to attend law school.
 Shin received her B.A. and J.D. from the University of Virginia, where she was the 2010 recipient of the Margaret G. Hyde Award.
-Shin's work at LAJC began through the Powell Fellowship, an award offered by UVA Law to help recipients provide legal services to the indigent.
+Shin’s work at LAJC began through the Powell Fellowship, an award offered by UVA Law to help recipients provide legal services to indigent clients.

 - J.D.University of Virginia School of Law2010

 Education Law and Advocacy (editor with others), JustChildren/Virginia CLE Publications (7th ed., 2015).

 "Prevention v.
 Punishment: Threat Assessment, School Suspensions, and Racial Disparities" (with others) Legal Aid Justice Center/UVA Curry School (2013).

 "Educate Every Child" (with others), Legal Aid Justice Center (2011).

 No courses were found for this instructor.